CH-Earth/datatool/README.md

   -j, --submit-job			Submit the data extraction process as a job
 					on the SLURM system
-  -p, --prefix=STR			Prefix  prepended to the output files -c, --cache=DIR			Path of the cache directory
-  -V, --version				Show version
+  -p, --prefix=STR			Prefix  prepended to the output files -c, --cache=DIR			Path of the cache directory [optional] -V, --version				Show version
   -h, --help				Show this screen